bblfsh/uast-viewer/docs/cases/uncontrolled.md

-Just pass UAST to the component and it will be rendered.
+Just pass a UAST to the component and it will be rendered.

-Original UAST must be converted to flat structure.
+The original UAST must be converted to a flat structure.
-The library provides default transformer function for it.
+The library provides a default transformer function for this purpose.

 ```js
 const { transformer } = require('uast-viewer');